beatobongco/TIL/README.md

 I'm glad to be of service if someone finds these useful :)

+## 10/2/2017
+* In general, faking classes (even as mixins) in JS often sets more landmines for future coding than solving present real problems. - YDKJS

 ## 9/21/2017
 * A great reminder not to trust services where you are the product and to pull rather than accept information being pushed on you https://www.theguardian.com/technology/2017/sep/19/facebooks-war-on-free-will